nickjj/docker-rails-example/README.md

 any issues that are auto-correctable.
 Alternatively the shorthand `-a` flag does the same thing.

+*There's also a `./run quality` command to lint and format all files.*

 #### Running the test suite:

 ```sh